MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 =====================================================================
 This is the Nuget folder allowing for easy plugin integration to your Unity project.
 Copy it across to any new project and add to the root of the client repo.

-By default all Marker Metro plugins are included, but the .csproj file can be edited to exclude unnecessary plugins.
+By default core Marker Metro plugins are included (WinLegacy, WinIntegration and LitJson), but the .csproj file can be edited to maintain plugin list.

 To add/update the plugins you can run the following: \NuGet\Update_NuGet_Packages.bat (ensuring you have set up NuGet Access).